 If companies don’t respond, unresolved skill gaps can cause increased operating costs, loss of revenue and business, blunted growth, and serious stress on employees and customer relations.4 Professional designation programs that build comprehensive abilities – both functional area expertise and broader business management skills - and support continuous learning can be part of an effective HR strategy.
 And because “difficulty finding workers with the correct skills/training” was the MOST-cited major recruitment issue in the 2012 Supply Chain Sector Council HR report,2 training your own employees can actually be very cost-effective.

 Once someone has earned the CITT-Certified Logistics Professional designation, they’ve developed logistics abilities and applied them to realistic supply chain challenges through case studies, exams papers and group discussions.
 But they’ve also built or demonstrated sophisticated business abilities.
 CITT believes that general business ability and experience is a fundamental requirement for a credible, industry-based designation such as CCLP.
 Fortunately, we don’t limit the CCLP destination to people with business degrees, and believe it should be attainable for anybody who can meet the standards.
-As part of the program of study, we offer world-class, affordable business courses through the University of Toronto.
-And, for those with a business education or deep experience, we provide advanced academic standing, course exemptions, and a Senior Executive Fast Track.
+As part of the program of study, we offer world-class, affordable business courses (a roster of 14 business courses, 10 of which are offered through the University of Toronto).
+And, for those with a business education or deep experience, we provide advanced academic standing, course exemptions, and or The Challenge On Ramp pathway to the CCLP.

 To learn more about the CITT program of study and all the abilities-based outcomes, take a look at the complete guide to CITT courses and the CCLP designation.